suzybee1987/ms1-ali-shiatsu/README.md

 ## **Bugs**

 - iframe bug
-  - During testing the w3c validator flagged the usage of <p> within the iframe which would be displayed if the youtube video would not load.
+  - During testing the [W3C Validator](#w3c-validator) flagged the usage of <p> within the iframe which would be displayed if the youtube video would not load.
 This was learned on the course and there doesn't seem to be an alternative from my research.

+- navbar toggler
+  - During coding process navbar toggle menu background was transparent and required a fix by setting background color to the links.

+- Overlapping content
+  - During coding process some elements were overlapping but fixed by assigning max-width 100vh to the background images.

+- Gutter issue
+  - During coding there was a horizontal scroll bar discovered and through some troubleshooting I discovered an extra div row class so fixed soon after discovery.

 [Back to contents](#contents)